-This course covers industrial, commercial and domestic electrical installations and is ideal if you are interested in a career as an electrician.
+This nationally recognised qualification covers industrial, commercial and domestic electrical installations and is ideal if you are interested in a career as an electrician.
 You will spend a large amount of time in a simulated working environment learning all aspects of electrical installation works.
 Time will also be spent within the classroom teaching you the fundamentals of electrical installation theory.

 - Using and communicating technical information